milmip/rapport_wf/README.md

 ### Create a *mpl figure*

 To create a plot with `matplotlib`, go to the root project directory and :

-1. Run `cp figures/exemple.py figures/FigureXX.py`
+1. Ensure you've `source venv/bin/activate`.
-2. Edit
+2. Run `cp figures/exemple.py figures/FigureXX.py`.
-3. Run `python3.11 figures/exemple.py -d 0`
+3. Edit.
-4. Go step 2 if you're not happy
+4. Run `python3.11 figures/exemple.py -d 0`.
-5. S
+5. Go step 3 if you're not happy.

-ave youre figure, run `make figures` (`make clean_figures` to delete all)
+6. Save your figure, run `make figures` (`make clean_figures` to delete all).

 ### Dealing with latex preview